gaiaus/ICF/reform/call_to_action english (on-chain version).md

 WHEREAS, the ICF bears the key responsibility of coordinating distributed development for decentralized Cosmos architectures, necessitating efficient resource allocation, good governance, legal compliance, and stakeholder engagement; and

 ## 2. 	**Grounds for No Confidence**
-WHEREAS, the ICF has demonstrably failed to:

-a.
-Execute its mandated purpose;

-b.
-Perform its fiduciary and legal duties;

-c.
-Fulfill its obligations to stakeholders; and

 WHEREAS, the grounds for the declaration of no confidence and the "Call to Action" include, inter alia: